 Starting in the 1850s, railroads largely financed by European concerns, principally the British, began to be pushed across the Pampas opening up the market for exports.
 The railroads were largely built by Italian labor, accounting for the extraordinary influence of Italian language and culture in Argentina.
 Argentines speak Spanish with a decidedly Italian flavor, and Argentines for all of the above reasons were viewed in the rest of South America as being different.
 And, with the huge volumes of exports in the 1890’s, the phrase “rich as an Argentine” became widespread.
 As the nation grew wealthier, its ties to Europe ( and certainly to Great Britain) became stronger such that Buenos Aires looks and feels like a European city more than any other metropolis in the New World.

-When you get to Brazil, you’ll see why it under the Dutch and then Portugal developed in a different way largely based on the huge import of slaves to work the massive sugar cane and cotton planta
+When you get to Brazil, you’ll see why it under the Dutch and then Portugal developed in a different way largely based on the huge import of slaves to work the massive sugar cane and cotton plantations in the northeast.

 Thanks, Hank.
 Hope there is more where this came from.